-Courses are available daytime, evening and weekends for most of the year during term times.
-Due to the current worldwide coronavirus situation, our 2020-2021 academic year will be a mixture of online delivery and face-to-face courses.
+Courses are available daytime, evening and weekends for most of the year during term times and are a mixture of online delivery and face-to-face courses.
 Courses can be booked online when you click through to the topic that interests you, or by calling 0300 200 1044.

 - Family Learning meeting the needs of disadvantaged families

 - Community Outreach working to engage those on low incomes and with low skills

 - Supported Learning meeting the needs of adults with learning disabilities

 - Passport to Wellbeing supporting adults recovering from mental health issues.

 If you are not sure which is the right course or level for you, or you have any questions about our courses, please contact our Customer Services team.

 We promise to:

 - Work hard to meet your individual needs as a learner

 - Meet our commitment to equality and promote British values of democracy, rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs

 - Only collect information about you and your learning which helps us to develop your skills or is required by the Education and Skills Funding Agency.

 As a learner we ask you to:

 - Attend every session of your course, arrive on time and participate in the class

 - Provide the information we need about you and your learning, especially what you expect to get from your learning

 - Recognise that everyone has the right of free speech, provided this does not incite violence or hatred against other people or groups, particularly in relation to their race, religious beliefs, gender or sexual orientation.